jacobpstein/dfmirroR/README.md

 *dfmirrorR* creates a copy of the data based on the distribution of specified columns.
-In recognition that we also often have questions we want to post publicly, and the need to create producable examples, the package also has functionality for outputting a simplified, pasteable version of code for creating the mirrored data frame object.
+In recognition that we also often have questions we want to post publicly, and the need to create reproducable examples, the package also has functionality for outputting a simplified, pasteable version of code for creating the mirrored data frame object.